-This course focuses on choosing, fitting, assessing, and using statistical models.
-Simple linear regression, mulitple regression, analysis of variance, general linear models, logistic regression, and discrete data analysis will provide the foundation for the course.
+This course focuses on choosing, fitting, assessing and using statistical models.
+Simple linear regression, multiple regression, analysis of variance, general linear models, logistic regression and discrete data analysis will provide the foundation for the course.
 Classical interference methods that rely on the normality of the error terms will be thoroughly discussed, and general approaches for dealing with data where such conditions are not met will be provided.
 For example, distribution-free techniques and computer-intensive methods, such as bootstrapping and permutation tests, will be presented.
 Students will use statistical software throughout the course to write and present statistical reports.
 The culminating project will be a complete data analysis report for a real problem chosen by the student.
-The MATH 106-206 sequence provides a thorough foundation for statistical work in economics, psychology, biology, political science, and many other fields.
+The MATH 106-206 sequence provides a thorough foundation for statistical work in economics, psychology, biology, political science and many other fields.
 Prerequisite: MATH 106 or MATH 116.
 Offered every spring.

 This course presents an introduction to computer programming intended both for those who plan to take further courses in which a strong background in computation is desirable and for those who are interested in learning basic programming principles.
 The course will expose the student to a variety of applications where an algorithmic approach is natural and will include both numerical and non-numerical computation.
 The principles of program structure and style will be emphasized.
 Offered every semester.
 SCMP 118 is crosslisted with mathematics for diversification purposes.